appcelerator-archive/amp/project/CONTRIBUTING.md

 ## Reporting security issues

 The project maintainers take security seriously.
-If you discover a security issue,please bring it to their attention right away!
+If you discover a security issue, please bring it to their attention right away!

 Please **DO NOT** file a public issue.
-Instead, send your report privatgely to [security@appcelerator.io](mailto:security@appcelerator.io).
+Instead, send your report privately to [security@appcelerator.io](mailto:security@appcelerator.io).

 ## Reporting other issues